-Emanuel Cohn (1859-1911) and Carl Rosenberger (1872-1957) founded the firm of Cohn andRosenberger in 1903 as an accessories boutique in New York City.
+Emanuel Cohn (1859-1911) and Carl Rosenberger (1872-1957) founded the firm of Cohn and Rosenberger in 1903 as an accessories boutique in New York City.
 The company outsourced most of its jewelry design and manufacture until it opened a factory in Providence, Rhode Island, in 1929.
 They soon became the largest costume jewelry manufacturer in the United States.
-By the mid-1930s, Coro jewelry was sold in retail stores in most U.S. cities, and the company had manufacturing plants in Great Britain and Canada.
+By the mid-1930s, Coro jewelry was sold in retail stores in most U.S. cities, and the company had added manufacturing plants in Great Britain and Canada.
 In 1943, the partnership incorporated as Coro, Inc. Richton purchased Coro in 1957.
 In 1979, production ceased except for the Canadian operations, which continued until the mid-1990s.

 The Coro line, aimed at the middle- and lower-income consumer, produced good quality pieces in a broad range of motifs, including floral, figural and patriotic.
 Coro Craft, the best-known higher-end brand, also employed a range of subjects, but these pieces were made of more expensive materials such as sterling silver, vermeil and European crystals.
 The most expensive brand, Vendôme, was introduced in 1944, but most of the line was produced after 1953.
 Although the Vendôme mark was used on Coro’s charm bracelets, faux pearl necklaces and other well-crafted pieces made from the finest quality materials, sales were low until Helen Marion became chief designer and revitalized the line in the 1960s.

 Another Coro success was their Jelly Belly pins, which were originally created by Trifari in the 1940s, then copied by Coro and others.
-Coro Craft’s extra-large sterling silver pins are good examples of jewelry popular in the 1940s.
-In the 1950s and 1960s, Coro produced jewelry with carved, molded and ribbed stones.Shop Coro jewelry
+Coro Craft’s extra-large sterling silver pins are great examples of jewelry popular in the 1940s.
+In the 1950s, Coro produced jewelry with carved, molded and ribbed stones.Shop Coro jewelry

-(United States, 1934 – 1970)
+(United States, 1934? – 1955)

-DeRosa’s signature style was large-sized costume jewelry produced with techniques typically used in the manufacture of precious jewelry.
-Floral motifs, the lace theme and retro designs such as exaggerated bows were common; figurals were seldom produced.
-Pieces typically featured gold-plated metal set with richly-colored rhinestones and translucent enameling.
+De Rosa’s signature style was large-sized costume jewelry produced with techniques typically used in the manufacture of fine jewelry.
+Floral motifs, the lace theme and romantic designs such as exaggerated bows were common; figurals were seldom made.
+Pieces typically featured gold-plated metal set with richly-colored glass stones and translucent enameling.
 Sterling silver was used from 1942 until the end of 1949.
-DeRosa jewelry was expensive.
-Until at least 1955, the trademark “R. DE ROSA” in block letters was used.Shop Ralph DeRosa jewelry
+De Rosa jewelry was expensive when it was produced.
+Today it is hard to find.Shop Ralph De Rosa jewelry